10 Iconic LIFE Covers

 More on LifeView Again

-Here, then, is a tribute to 10 of the most iconic LIFE covers.
-Selecting just 10 from the more than 2,000 covers that graced LIFE through the years might seem like an impossible task.
+Selecting a mere 10 covers from the more than 2,000 issues that graced LIFE magazine through the years might seem like an impossible task.
 Foolhardy, even.
-But we trust that no one in his or her right mind would quibble with the Yousuf Karsh cover of Churchill in 1945 (slide 3), for example, or with the inclusion of Leonard McCombe’s “Marlboro Man” image from 1949.
+But we trust that no one in his or her right mind would quibble with the Yousuf Karsh cover of Churchill in 1945 (slide 3), or the inclusion of Leonard McCombe’s “Marlboro Man” from 1949.
 Is anyone going to seriously argue that the 1969 classic, “To the Moon and Back,” does not belong in any list of the most iconic LIFE covers — or a list of the most iconic magazine covers, period?

 Could Lennart Nilsson’s landmark photo of a human fetus in utero for the April 1965 “Drama of Life Before Birth” issue possibly be left off such a list?